 | Firefox (4.55 % EU) | Total Cookie Protection since v103 (Mozilla) | Cross-site tracking structurally impossible |

-On top of that comes the consent gap: in Germany, less than 25 % of users actively accept cookies (CookieYes) — one of the lowest rates in Europe.
+On top of that comes the consent gap: in Germany, less than 25 % of users actively accept cookies (Statista) — one of the lowest rates in Europe.
 That means even in Chrome you only get about a quarter of your DACH users cleanly tracked via classic client-side tracking.
 Anyone basing their attribution on cookies is working with a structurally thin sample in the German market.
+Our glossary entry on GDPR-compliant tracking explains how privacy-compliant measurement works on a technical level.

-The data-loss numbers are correspondingly clear: without a Conversion API, 30-40 % of conversions are lost (Meta/Didomi); without cross-device tracking, more than 40 % of conversion paths go missing (Aimerce).
+The data-loss numbers are correspondingly clear: without a Conversion API, 30-40 % of conversions are lost (Meta/Didomi); and because 90 % of users switch devices to finish a single task (Think with Google), entire path segments stay invisible without cross-device tracking.
 No model can reconstruct data that was never collected — the work has to happen upstream, in the collection layer itself.
 For the technical side, see our guide to server-side tracking and GDPR.

 Attribution Models Compared